Bayesian Calibration for Prediction in a Multi-Output Transposition Context: Introduction

-Therefore, the objective is to propose a model error with hyperparameters that can be estimated from the observations $\Yobs$.
+Therefore, the objective is to propose a model error for the prediction of $y_t(\x_0)$ with hyperparameters that can be estimated from the observations $\Yobs$.
 As presented in \cite{OLIVER20151310}, embedded errors can be employed to build a mathematical relationship between the observations and the variables of interest.
-A similar approach is described in \cite{huan_embedded}, where an embedding $Y_t(\x) = f_t(\x, \Lambd + \Delta)$ is considered with $\Delta$ being a random discrepancy whose parameters require calibration, as detailed in \ref{embed}.
-In this paper, the embedding differs from this strategy by increasing the variability in the calibration variables $\Lambd$ through the inclusion of $q-p$ additional numerical parameters to represent the model error, and then work with a $q$-dimensional vector $\Lambd$.
-A hierarchical description is proposed for these additional parameters, to estimate the hyperarameters of their prior distribution \cite{DAMBLIN2020110391}.
+A similar approach is described in \cite{huan_embedded}, where an embedding $Y_t(\x) = f_t(\x, \Lambd + \boldsymbol{\Delta})$ is considered with $\boldsymbol{\Delta}$ being a random discrepancy whose parameters require calibration, as detailed in \ref{embed}.
+In our work, an original embedding is proposed by increasing the variability in the calibration variables $\Lambd$ through the inclusion of $q-p$ additional parameters to represent the model error, and then work with a $q$-dimensional vector $\Lambd$.
+These $q-p$ parameters encompass all parameters that influence the relationship between the controlled inputs and all the $T$ outputs but are not classically intended to be calibrated.
+These could include, for example, mesh parameters, variables related to the simulation duration, or known physical law parameters.
+As this study is conducted in the context of a very limited number of observations, prior assumptions play a crucial role.
+This is why a hierarchical approach is proposed for these additional parameters, allowing for the estimation of the hyperparameters of their prior distribution \cite{DAMBLIN2020110391}, thereby refining it to better account for model error.

+The main contribution of this work lies in this embedded model error for prediction in transposition contexts.
+A key challenge is the treatment of hyperparameters within the hierarchical framework.
+Note that this method cannot be effective if the variations in the output due to the fluctuations of the additional parameters are not sufficiently large to capture the model error.
+This point will be further discussed in \Cref{appli} and \ref{study_prior}.

 The article is organized as follows: \Cref{sec_bayes} outlines the Bayesian methodology tailored to the transposition context and introduces the surrogate model used. \Cref{appli} describes the application test case and the performance metrics examined, followed by numerical results with a comparison of various approaches, including the method from \cite{huan_embedded}.
 Finally, \Cref{conclu} summarizes the work and proposes possible extensions.